SimpleRegex/SRL-PHP/README.md

 Just have a look at this:

 ```
-begin with any of (number, letter, one of "._%+-") once or more,
+begin with any of (digit, letter, one of "._%+-") once or more,
 literally "@",
-any of (number, letter, one of ".-") once or more,
+any of (digit, letter, one of ".-") once or more,
 literally ".",
 letter at least 2,
 must end, case insensitive